Uyghur Forced Labor Prevention Act: Existing legislation and bans

 Since 1930, all goods made with forced labor have been banned in the United States under the Smoot–Hawley Tariff Act.
-Under current rules, goods are banned if there is reasonable evidence of forced labor in the creation of the goods.
+Under current rules, the Act bans the import of any "goods, wares, articles, and merchandise mined, produced, or manufactured wholly or in part in any foreign country by convict labor or/and forced labor or/and indentured labor under penal sanctions".

 On September 14, 2020, the U.S. Department of Homeland Security blocked imports of products from four entities in Xinjiang: all products made with labor from the Lop County No. 4 Vocational Skills Education and Training Center; hair products made in the Lop County Hair Product Industrial Park; apparel produced by Yili Zhuowan Garment Manufacturing Co., Ltd. and Baoding LYSZD Trade and Business Co., Ltd; and cotton produced and processed by Xinjiang Junggar Cotton and Linen Co., Ltd.

 On December 2, 2020, citing forced labor concerns, the U.S. Customs and Border Protection's (CBP) Office of Trade issued a Withhold Release Order (WRO) directing personnel at all U.S. ports of entry to detain all shipments containing cotton and cotton products originating from the Xinjiang Production and Construction Corps (XPCC).

-On May 15, 2024, the U.S. Department of Homeland Security blocked cotton imports from 26 Chinese companies under the Uyghur Forced Labor Prevention Act.
-Though many of the cotton companies were based outside of Xinjinag, the DHS stated that they source their goods from the region.
-In response to the DHS's action, the Chinese embassy in Washington D.C. said that "The so-called 'Uyghur Forced Labor Prevention Act' is just an instrument of a few U.S. politicians to disrupt stability in Xinjiang and contain China's development."